Prey (2019 American film)

 Prey is a 2019 American horror film directed by Franck Khalfoun and written by David Coggeshall and Khalfoun.
 It stars Logan Miller and Kristine Froseth.
 Jason Blum is serving as a producer through his Blumhouse Productions banner and Ashok Amritraj is producing through his Hyde Park Entertainment banner.

-The film was released via direct to video and select theaters on September 27, 2019, by Cinedigm.
+The film was released via direct to video and selected theaters on September 27, 2019, by Cinedigm.